jankampherbeek/EnigmaSuite/Enigma/docs/md/User-Manual/Charts.md

+## Analysis: Venus Star Point

+After creating a new chart, or retrieving a chart from the database, you can calculate the Venus Star Point (VSP).

 ## Progressive: Primary directions

 If you selected a chart in the charts main window, you can use the menu-option *Progressive - Primary Directions* to calculate several types of directions.
 Which type Enigma will use, and which time key, depends on your configuration for progressions.